Taraji P. Henson Shares Crazy ’80s Throwback, Looks Like Different Person

 Actress Taraji P. Henson serves up major attitude as Cookie Lyon on the show Empire, and it seems that she has been serving up style statements for decades now.
 Henson shared a throwback snap on Instagram that had her followers utterly obsessed.

 In the snap, Henson stood in front of a bar cart covered with various glasses, and a plain beige wall.
-She rocked a pair of tan pants and a white and tan suede jacket with a throwback ’80s silhouette.
+She rocked a pair of tan pants and a white-and-tan suede jacket with a throwback ’80s silhouette.
 The oversized look meant it was hard to see where Henson’s actual body started underneath all that bulk, and the overall look was definitely a lot different than the types of form-fitting ensembles she rocks on the red carpet today.

 She revealed to her followers in the caption that she saved her money for quite some time in order to purchase the particular suede jacket she had her eye on back in 1985.